 - a history of unexplained fainting

-There is still debate in the medical field regarding whether people with heart abnormalities should avoid physical activity.
-Among people with HCM, which is the most common cause of sudden cardiac death in young people, most cases are benign.
-Limiting physical activity in all cases may, therefore, be unnecessary.
+There is still debate regarding whether people with heart abnormalities should avoid physical activity.
+Among people with HCM, one of the leading causes of sudden cardiac death, most cases are benign.
+Therefore, limiting physical activity in all cases may be unnecessary.

-A personalized approach to physical activity recommendations may be appropriate.
-That means that healthcare professionals make the decision on a case-by-case basis depending on the underlying risk of fatal complications and the ability to prevent these events.
+A personalized approach to physical activity may be more appropriate.
+Doctors can make recommendations on a case-by-case basis depending on the underlying risk of fatal complications and the ability to prevent these events.